American Conservation Coalition

-The American Conservation Coalition (ACC) is a 501(c)(4) nonprofit environmental advocacy organization focusing on limited-government, conservative approaches to environmental issues.
+The American Conservation Coalition (ACC) is a 501(c)(3) nonprofit environmental advocacy organization focusing on limited-government, conservative approaches to environmental issues.
 The group was founded in Appleton, Wisconsin, in 2017.

 History

 ACC was founded by Benji Backer in 2017 with the goal to add conservative voices to environmental conversations.
 However, since its founding, ACC has evolved to advocate for legislation at the federal level and educate students on environmental issues.
+In 2023, it was announced that Backer would step down as president of the organization, transitioning into a chairmanship role.
+Danielle Butcher Franz was announced as successor, assuming the role of CEO.
+Other key figures include Chris Barnard as president and Stephen Perkins as COO.